ziro7/Forward/README.md

 - Entity Framework Core - include a one to many relationship.
 - EF Migrations is added in the data folder.
 - Seed funtion will populate database if none is allready there.
 - Logging - In program.cs, startup and controller.
+Added a resourcemanager so the message can be based on the culture ("da-DK" and general "en" supported.)
 - CRUD operations is enabled.
 - Swagger enabled to have a better overview of the API.
 - Authorization is enabled and accesstoken is required to access data.
 The Azure Active Directory is used to generate accesstokens, and the frontend is set as a party that can receive an accesstoken.